tinyplex/tinybase/site/demos/10_ui_components/03_SortedTableInHtmlTable.md

 ```

 As well as rendering raw Tables from a Store, we can do the same for each Slice
-of an Indexes object (as you'll see in the <SliceInHtmlTable /> demo), and the
+of an Indexes object - as you'll see in the next <SliceInHtmlTable /> demo.
-ResultTable of a Queries object, as you'll see in the <ResultTableInHtmlTable />
-demo.